gggliuye/VIO/docs/ServerLocalization/MVS.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To try to **fill the depth estimation** .
-We try to apply the L1 Total Variation reconstruction (see more detail in `my convex optimization document <https://cvx-learning.readthedocs.io/en/latest/>`_ )
+We try to apply the Total Variation L2 reconstruction (using ADMM algorithm, see more detail in `my convex optimization document <https://cvx-learning.readthedocs.io/en/latest/>`_ )
 to refine the depth result of Colmap patch match MVS. (see the example show in `jupyter notebook <https://github.com/gggliuye/SuperPanoama/blob/master/PanoMapping/Mapping_test.ipynb>`_ )

 .. image:: resonstructions/tv_test.jpg